 I do not judge myself or others.
 I accept and practice the belief that we are all different and unique.
 I approach others with the attitude that there are more dimensions to a given situation than simply “right” or “wrong.”
-I expect and embrace these differences of perception as opportunities to learn.
+I expect and embrace these differences in perception as opportunities to learn.

 How Can Leaders Develop Quality Relationships?